FrejBjornsson/SharpClock/README.md

 If you want to add more functionalities.
 E.g. time zones.
 Please share ideas via Issues or simply make a PR.
 All help is welcome.

 # How do i run this project?
-Fork this repository, clone your repo into Visual Studio and run the app.
+Fork this repository, clone your forked repo into Visual Studio and run the project.